 Common eye conditions

-Retinitis Pigmentosa (RP) is the name given to a group of genetic conditions that affect the retina’s ability to respond to light.
+Retinitis Pigmentosa (RP) is the name given to a group of inherited eye conditions called retinal dystrophies.
 These conditions cause a slow loss of vision, beginning with night vision and peripheral (side) vision and eventually affecting central, colour and reading vision.

 There is currently no cure for RP, however there is a huge amount of work being done on developing treatment options in the area of genetic retinal conditions, and researchers are reporting promising progress.